Arno Doomernik

-Arnold "Arno" Doomernik (born 14 August 1970) is a Dutch former footballer who played as a defensive midfielder.
+Arnold "Arno" Doomernik (born 14 August 1970) is a Dutch retired footballer who played as a defensive midfielder.
 He most notably played for Roda JC, where he won two KNVB Cup trophies.
 He also represented Sparta and NAC.

 Club career

 Doomernik first played for OSC '45 and then became part of the youth academy of PSV, where he could not break into the first team.
 In 1992, he was loaned to Sparta, where he played for one season.
 In 1993, he was signed by Roda JC, where his former youth coach Huub Stevens had become the new manager.
 At Roda, he became part of a successful side which finished second in the 1994–95 Eredivisie, and which won the 1996–97 and 1999–2000 KNVB Cups.

 During the summer of 2000, Doomernik was loaned to NAC, where he stayed for two seasons.
 He did not play any matches in his second season, however, as a serious hip injury forced his retirement.
 He played his last match in May 2001, at the age of 30.